r2dbc/r2dbc-pool/README.md

 ```

 ## Usage
-Configuration of the `ConnectionFactory` can be accomplished in two ways:
+Configuration of the `ConnectionPool` can be accomplished in two ways:

 ### Connection Factory Discovery
 ```java